page contents

 Don Sather, Sweetpea, Rosie, and Daisy

 My name is Lee Oliphant.
-My husband, Don Sather, and I live with four hens and two labradoodles on a half-acre in a beautiful coastal town along the central coast of California.
-The temperature is moderate here, averaging in the 60′s and 70′s throughout the year, allowing the the hens to be outside nearly every day.
-They are confined to their outdoor pen most of the time as our town is inhabited not only by people, but by predators such as foxes, raccoons, coyotes, hawks, and occasionally, by a mountain lion.
+My husband Don Sather and I live with six hens and three labradoodles on an acre in the beautiful coastal town of Cambria, along the central coast of California.
+The temperature is moderate here, averaging in the 60’s and 70’s throughout the year.
+This mild climate allows the hens to be outside nearly every day.
+They’re confined to their indoor coop and outdoor run most of the time as our town is inhabited not only by people, but by preditors such as foxes, raccoons, coyotes, hawks, and occasionally by a mountain lion.
+We let them out to free run when we are gardening and can supervise them.

 If you are interested in coastal gardening, please visit my site: Central Coast Gardening.
+I’m a certified Master Gardener and pass on information that I’ve learned through this program.
 I’ll continue to add garden entries to that site and concentrate on chickens on “Backyard Hencam”.
 I hope you enjoy our backyard hen project!

 1. Lee,